andreasdominik/NNHelferlein.jl/docs/src/index.md

                    Conv(5,5,20,50),
                    Pool(),
                    Flatten(),
+                   Dropout(drop)
                    Dense(800, 512),
                    Dense(512, 10, actf=identity))
 end
 ```
 Of course the model may be configured with by giving the constructor
 more parameters.
+Also the code may be written better organised by combining
+layers to `Chains`.

 #### The forward signature: